facebook/react/examples/todomvc-flux/readme.md

       TodoStore.js
 </pre>

 The primary entry point into the application is app.js.
 This file bootstraps the React rendering inside of index.html.
-TodoApp.js is our Controller-View and it passes all data down into its child React components.
+TodoApp.js is our controller-view and it passes all data down into its child React components.

 TodoActions.js is a collection of actions that views may call from within their event handlers, in response to user interactions.
 They are nothing more than helpers that call into the AppDispatcher.

 Dispatcher.js is a base class for AppDispatcher.js which extends it with a small amount of application-specific code.
-This Dispatcher is a naive implementation based on promises, but much more robust implementations are possible.
+This dispatcher is a naive implementation based on promises, but much more robust implementations are possible.

-TodoStore.js is our only Store.
+TodoStore.js is our only store.
 It provides all of the application logic and in-memory storage.
-Based on EventEmitter from Node.js, it emits "change" events after responding to actions in the callback it registers with the Dispatcher.
+Based on EventEmitter from Node.js, it emits "change" events after responding to actions in the callback it registers with the dispatcher.

 The bundle.js file is automatically genenerated by the build process, explained below.